pusliaMary/pusliaMary/README.md

 My name is Maria

-I'm a front-end developer.
+I'm a front-end developer

 ## My pet projects

 Now I work on my pet projects devoted to ecology, healthy nutrition, self-accountability and personal investment

-The first project is giong to be a complex education platform to teach people how to reduce their ecological footprint, including issues description, effective empirical solutions, eco-store and ecological video-game
+The first project is going to be a complex education platform to teach people how to reduce their ecological footprint, including issues description, effective empirical solutions, eco-store and ecological video-game

 The second project will make easier to people to buy healthy food and cook it in an easy way